 concepts (stories), and they are meant to be changed each time they are

 remembered.
 While they may seem like static unchanging things they are

 in fact constantly in the process of changing.
 Every experience of an

 object, every recall of it, provides us with more information about it

-and even when we think we have an imutable understanding of what it is
+and even when we think we have an immutable understanding of what it is

-we are still deleating some connections that are not quite right, we
+we are still deleting some connections that are not quite right, we

 are adjusting other connections, and still adding new connections.
 Not

 only does our understanding of concepts constantly change but also